Dart-Code/Website/_docs/settings.md

 <br />
 Sets the [Web renderer](https://flutter.dev/docs/development/tools/web-renderers) used for Flutter web apps.

-- `auto` - allow Flutter to pick the best renderer based on the users device.
+- `auto` - Allow Flutter to pick the best renderer based on the users device.
-- `html` - always use the HTML renderer.
+- `html` - Always use the HTML renderer.
-- `canvaskit` - always use the CanvasKit renderer.
+- `canvaskit` - Always use the CanvasKit renderer.

 ## dart.hotReloadProgress
 **Options:** `"notification"` or `"statusBar"`.